 Write your comment in the comment box - indicating that you have viewed legal documentation to support the change request - and click the blue ‘Post Comment’ button.
 (Example outlined in a red box in the image above.)

-Provide a comment that states required documentation was viewed.
+Provide a comment that states the required documentation was viewed.

 Name the specific form of legal documentation in the comment.